seahawksean/SASS-101/README.md

-# SASS-101
+# Tigers
-Github "Hellow World" setup using Sass as a topic
+Github "Hellow World" setup using Tigers as a topic